JNRowe/jnrowe-misc/doc/contributing.rst

 There are few differences between how :command:`die` is commonly used in the upstream tree, and how it is used in this overlay.
-The rules in the overlay aren't always strictly enforced, but documenting this will hopefully reduce the number of syntax questions I'm asked.
+The rules in the overlay aren't always strictly enforced, but documenting this will hopefully reduce the number of usage questions I'm asked.

 :command:`sed` and :command:`die`
 '''''''''''''''''''''''''''''''''